 How do I purchase music through your site?
 What licenses/rights does this give me?

-Currently I only offer digital downloads of my music for direct purchase.
-To order, simply visit the page for the piece to wish to buy, click the "Add to Cart" button, and type in the number of scores you will need:
+Currently I only offer digital downloads of my music for direct purchase through this website.
+If you're new to the world of digital scores, the ordering process is relatively simple: to order, simply visit the page for the piece to wish to buy, click the "Add to Cart" button, and type in the number of scores you will need:

 If you would prefer to order hard copies, I am able to fulfill this, but please note the cost will be higher (due to printing costs) and the turnaround time will be longer, due to having to ship them to you.
 Given this, I strongly recommend ordering the digital version of any score you wish to buy, but I also recognize that printing scores on your end isn't always possible.
 Cost of hard-copy purchases will vary due to shipping costs, so each order will need to be made directly with me via email (see contact section below).